 All walking frames of Truffle are unused.
 It is interesting to note that his sprites are obtained by adding a crown and moustache to the regular mushrooms sprites.

-The PAR code 7EE180EF turns the Boy into the midget version of the snowman.
+The Pro Action Replay code 7EE180EF turns the Boy into the midget version of the snowman.
 It, too, has an unused frame of it slightly toppled over.

-Use code 7EE58001 to turn the Sprite into the Boy.
+Use Pro Action Replay code 7EE58001 to turn the Sprite into the Boy.
 Then cast a spell.
 The animation is available!
 Note that some sprites may be used by other animations.

 Laughing Boy and Girl

 Only the Sprite laughing animation is used in-game.
-Use codes 7EE02F25 and 7EE22F respectively to display the animations.
+Use Pro Action Replay codes 7EE02F25 and 7EE22F respectively to display the animations.